How Adoption of Blockchain in Real Estate Changing the Scenario?

-The management of property is either done offline via manual paperwork, or some independent softwares are used.
-Because of this, the information remain confined to a particular database or person.
+The management of property is either done offline via manual paperwork, or some independent softwares is used.
+Because of this, the information remains confined to a particular database or person.

-However, with the advent of Blockchain technology, the future of real estate can be changed in the field of property management.
+However, with the increasing role of blockchain for property transactions, the future of real estate can be changed.

-A decentralized Blockchain based real estate app that uses smart contracts can ease the whole process – right from signing lease agreements to regulating cash flow and filing maintenance requests.
+A blockchain-based property management system that uses smart contracts can ease the whole process – right from signing lease agreements to regulating cash flow and filing maintenance requests.

 5. Deed Management

-Another field where you can see the impact of Blockchain in real estate apps market is Deed management.
+Another field where you can see the impact of Blockchain on the real estate apps market is Deed management.

 Currently, property titles are paper-based.
 Because of this, there is a higher risk of errors and fraud cases.
 In fact, it has been revealed by American Land Title Association that 25% of all the titles are found to be defective during the transaction process.

-This issue can be easily resolved using immutable digital records – making the whole process transparent and secure.
+This issue can be easily resolved with the use of blockchain in real estate as immutable digital records – making the whole process transparent and secure.

 6. Real Estate Investing

-Last but not least, real estate apps using blockchain can also streamline investing process – using the concept of tokenization and fractional ownership.
+Last but not least, a blockchain-based real estate platform can also streamline the investing process – using the concept of tokenization and fractional ownership.